nathaliefil/uroboros/QuickGuide.md

 print s;
 ```

-Commands AddTo and RemveFrom can be used to modify existing list variables.
+Commands Add To and Remove From can be used to modify existing list variables.
 Command Order changes order of elements.

 ```
 number = 10;